andrewdyer/react-package-template/README.md

 ## Getting Started

-To install this packages use npm or yarn:
+To install this packages use either npm or yarn:

 ```bash
 npm install @your-scope/react-package-template